wenerme/wener/notes/db/kv/redis/redis-conf.md

 #
 # cluster-announce-hostname ""

+# Clusters can configure an optional nodename to be used in addition to the node ID for
+# debugging and admin information.
+This name is broadcasted between nodes, so will be used
+# in addition to the node ID when reporting cross node events such as node failures.
+# cluster-announce-human-nodename ""

 # Clusters can advertise how clients should connect to them using either their IP address,
 # a user defined hostname, or by declaring they have no endpoint.
 Which endpoint is
 # shown as the preferred endpoint is set by using the cluster-preferred-endpoint-type